-Now you can install BigchainDB Server using:
+Now you can install BigchainDB Server (and officially-supported BigchainDB drivers) using:

 '''

 pip3 install bigchaindb

 '''

 (If you're not in a virtualenv and you want to install bigchaindb system-wide, then put sudo in front.)

 Note: You can use pip3 to upgrade the bigchaindb package to the latest version using pip3 install -upgrade bigchaindb.